 Any absences resulting from a student leaving during the school day (doctor/dentist appointment, illness, court appearance, etc.) must be pre-approved by a parent either through a phone call or a note; absences of this type, not pre-approved, will be registered as CUTS/TRUANCIES.
-Students must first check out through the Attendance Office.
+Students must first check out through the Attendance Office before the student leaves for their appointment or picked up by a parent.
 If a student leaves during the school day for any reason, he/she must come to the Attendance Office where a parent/guardian will be contacted for approval.
 If an emergency should occur and a parent/guardian cannot be reached, an emergency contact will be notified.
+If a student leaves without checking out with the Attendance Office, their absence will not be cleared.